 From a less traditional point of view on success, we are proving that something is possible.
 A lot of people think that the kind of work which we do just cannot be done in Malaysia.
 Building social ventures and generating income… what the hell is this!
 For me it is part of building a new kind of culture.
 You don’t have to be poor and run an NGO which is constantly struggling to make an impact and bring money.
 It doesn’t have to be necessarily this the way the social sector looks like.
 For me, creating that culture and a community of people around the organization thinking that way has been the most important.

 And there are really a lot of people around the organization.
 Nevertheless, more is needed.

-And what made Kal taking the risk, or even more importantly, keep going despite of all those challenges?
+And what made Kal take the risk, or even more importantly, keep going despite all those challenges?

 Kal comes back to work every day, helping hundreds of people to start their own social adventure.
 And inspire them to keep going, even when problems come.